IDAES/idaes-pse/docs/user_guide/configuration.rst

 In addition to reading local configuration files when ``idaes`` is imported, you can read a configuration file anytime by calling ``idaes.read_config(path)``.
-Reading a configuration file will automatically apply and resulting configuration changes.
+Reading a configuration file will automatically apply any resulting configuration changes.

 Changing the Configuration in a Script or Interactive Session
 -------------------------------------------------------------